Self-collection has the power to transform cervical cancer prevention

 For women living in remote areas, the impact can be life changing.

-”For women, who are the cornerstone of their families and communities and cannot take a day to travel to a clinic, travelling clinics or travelling nurses can go from village to village.
+”For people, who are the cornerstone of their families and communities and cannot take a day to travel to a clinic, travelling clinics or travelling nurses can go from village to village.
 Women can perform their own collection there and healthcare professionals take the specimens with them to a laboratory,” said Sebastiaan van den Broek, a member of the Roche business team that is bringing self-collection to women.

 “I see this being a great option for women who have healthcare coverage but may be hesitant to get screened on a regular basis,” said Sun Austin, a Roche scientist who helped lead the work around HPV self-collection.

-“Even if you can do two screens at two really important times of a woman’s life, you're going to prevent a lot of precancers from becoming cancerous,” she said.
+“Even if you can do two screens at two really important times of a woman’s life, you're going to prevent a lot of cervical precancers from becoming cancerous,” she said.
 “We can really make a difference.”

 Said Sebastiaan, “At Roche we go to work every day and contribute to shaping healthcare solutions because no woman should die from cervical cancer "